cloudspannerecosystem/spanner-cli/README.md

   -v, --verbose     Display verbose output.
       --credential= Use the specific credential file
-      --prompt=     Set the prompt to the specified format
+      --prompt=     Set the prompt to the specified format --priority=   Set the default request priority (HIGH, MEDIUM, or LOW)

 Help Options:
   -h, --help        Show this help message